A Great Year for Workers’ Rights

 - State Farm Insurance ($140 million)

-It’s not only large Fortune 100 companies that steal employee’s wages, smaller business like restaurants are also some of the largest thieves…
+It’s important to note that it’s not only large Fortune 100 companies that steal employees’ wages; smaller businesses like restaurants are also some of the largest violators.

-- Wage theft: more than three-quarters (77%) of 337 restaurant employees surveyed have been victims of wage theft by their employers during the past year, and a third said it happens regularly.
+One recent report found that more than three-quarters (77%) of restaurant employees were victims of wage theft by their employers—and one-third said that it happens regularly.
 Restaurants’ varying systems of distributing tips are confusing and open to abuse.

-- Break violations & fraud: nearly a quarter of our sample said employers made them falsely record taking unpaid
+Nearly a quarter of the employees sampled said their employers made them falsely record taking breaks.

-- Meal breaks.
-More than 80% reported violations of their legal rights to breaks, either working more than 6 hours without having a meal break or being prevented or discouraged from taking rest breaks.
+More than 80% of employees reported violations of their legal rights to breaks, either working more than six hours without having a meal break or being prevented or discouraged from taking rest breaks.

-- Time theft & unstable schedules: most workers surveyed get their work schedules less than a week in advance and 85% get less than two weeks’ notice.
+Most workers surveyed received their work schedules less than a week in advance and 85% received less than two weeks’ notice.
 Other common practices, such as on-call and open-ended scheduling, rob employees of their personal time.

-- Sick time & health: more than three-quarters (78%) of workers in the sample have gone to work when they’re sick, injured, or in pain, and 65% have done so repeatedly.
-Only 11% reported having any paid sick time, and only 17% get any health insurance from their jobs.
+More than three-quarters (78%) of workers in the sample have reported to work when they were sick, injured, or in pain, and 65% have done so repeatedly.
+Only 11% reported having any paid sick time, and only 17% received any health insurance benefits from their employers.

-- Discrimination: wage theft most often targeted women, latinos, and “back-of-the-house” staff.
+Wage theft most often targeted women, Hispanic/Latinos, and “back-of-the-house” staff.

-This is a summary of the most common employer violations that might entitle you to receiving money compensation, getting your job back, or making an employer follow the law.
-Many employees are experiencing violations of federal or California workplace-fairness laws without even knowing it.
-Oftentimes, though, workers rightly sense that something is wrong with the way employers are treating their workers.
+This has been a brief summary of the most common employer violations that might entitle you to receive monetary compensation, getting your job back, or making an employer follow the law.
+Many employees are experiencing violations of federal and/or California workplace-fairness laws without even knowing it.
+Often, workers rightly sense that something is wrong with how employers are treating their workers.